second-state/smart-contract-search-engine/documentation/global_mode.md

 sudo systemctl restart apache2
 ```

-Get the public IP address or domain name (as discussed at the start of this page) and use it in the following steps
+Get the domain name (as discussed at the start of this page) and use it in the following steps
 i.e. search-engine.com or 13.236.179.58 (just the IP without the protocol).
 In this example, we are just using fictitious search-engine.com

 Set up Virtual Host